-Internationally recognised avalanche research has been conducted in Norway for more than 40 years.
-Our full-scale test field at Ryggfonn is unique in the world and provides opportunities to study trigger factors, avalanche dynamics and the effects of the catching dam in the avalanche channel's run out area.
+Our full-scale test field at Ryggfonn is unique worldwide.
+It provides opportunities to study trigger factors, avalanche dynamics, and the effects of the catching dam in the avalanche channel's run-out area.

 Local knowledge and experience

-In order to assess the causal relationship and degree of avalanche risk, avalanche experts must procure information on snow cover, terrain formation (topography), meteorological conditions in the relevant area, both historically and in future forecasts.
-The structure and variation of the snow cover are observed and classified in accordance with standardised tests.
-Much of this work is done at Fonnbu, NGI's avalanche station in Strynefjellet, close to Ryggfonn.
+To assess the causal relationship and degree of avalanche risk, experts must procure information on snow cover, terrain formation (topography), and meteorological conditions in the relevant area, historically and in future forecasts.
+The structure and variation of the snow cover are observed and classified following standardized tests.
+Much work is done at Fonnbu, NGI's avalanche station in Strynefjellet, near Ryggfonn.

-Observations of innumerable avalanches over the years, studies of the relationships between snow cover structure, meteorological data and types of terrain form the basis of NGI's development of methods, and not least, experience, in assessing avalanche risk, run out distance of potential avalanches and the design of avalanche safety methods.
+Observations of innumerable avalanches over the years, studies of the relationships between snow cover structure, meteorological data, and types of terrain form the basis of NGI's development of methods, and not least, experience in assessing avalanche risk, the run-out distance of potential avalanches and the design of avalanche safety methods.